Lasseignejk/DC-Notes/HTML/HTMLElements/HTMLElements.md

     <input type="checkbox" />

-Inupts have other attributes, like `required`, `name`, and `id` -- I won't get into those here.
+Inputs have other attributes, like `required`, `name`, and `id` -- I won't get into those here.
 If you're curious, check out [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input)!

 Elements like `<h1>` and `<div>` also have attributes, but the only attributes we usually give it are the `class` or `id` attributes, so we can target it in CSS or JavaScript.